Friday prayer: Hadith

-Muslim ibn al-Hajjaj an-Naysaburi relates that the Islamic prophet Muhammad used to read Surah 87 (Al-Ala) and Surah 88, (Al-Ghashiya), in Eid Prayers and also in Friday prayers.
+Muslim ibn al-Hajjaj an-Naysaburi relates that Muhammad used to read Surah 87 (Al-Ala) and Surah 88, (Al-Ghashiya), in Eid Prayers and also in Friday prayers.
 If one of the festivals fell on a Friday, Muhammad would have made sure to read these two Surahs in the prayers.

 Muhammad is quoted as saying "The best day the sun rises over is Friday; on it Allah created Adam.
 On it, he was made to enter paradise, on it he was expelled from it, and the Last Hour will take place on no other day than Friday."
 [Ahmad and at-Tirmithi].

-Aws ibn Aws, narrated that Muhammad said: “Whoever performs Ghusl on Friday and causes (his wife) to do ghusl, then goes early to the mosque and attends from the beginning of the Khutbah and draws near to the Imam and listens to him attentively, Allah will give him the full reward of fasting all the days of a year and observing night-vigil on each of its nights for every step that he took towards the mosque.”
+Aws ibn Aws, narrated that Muhammad said: "Whoever performs Ghusl on Friday and causes (his wife) to do ghusl, then goes early to the mosque and attends from the beginning of the Khutbah and draws near to the Imam and listens to him attentively, Allah will give him the full reward of fasting all the days of a year and observing night-vigil on each of its nights for every step that he took towards the mosque."
 [Ibn Khuzaymah, Ahmad].

 There are many hadiths reported on the significance of Jum'ah.
-The Prophet has been reported saying:
+The Muhammad has been reported saying: